sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 **Protected Properties**

 A built-in property prop is deemed protected if $server_options.protect_prop exists and has a true value.
 However, no such property protections are recognized if the compilation option IGNORE_PROP_PROTECTED (see section Server Compilation Options) was set when building the server.

-(It should be noted that enabling property protection has significant performance costs).
+> Note: In previous versions of the server enabling this has significant performance costs, but that has been resolved with caching lookups, and thus this option is enabled by default in ToastStunt.

 Whenever verb code attempts to read (on any object) the value of a built-in property that is protected in this way, the server raises E_PERM if the programmer is not a wizard.